oracle-devrel/technology-engineering/cloud-infrastructure/networking/network-architectures/modernised-architecture-internet-workloads/README.md

-# Modernized Architecture asset
+# Modernized Architecture for internet facing workloads

-Reference architecture for your modernized architecture in OCI
+Modernized network Architecture Asset provides a solution where you will be able to achieve N-S traffic inspection for your Internet published App via OCI Network Firewall, protect your application using OCI WAFv2, load balance the traffic using LBaaS

 ## When to use this asset?